 First, to add yourself as a user, click in the "Users" section, then choose "+New User".
 The first user you add, yourself, will automatically have email addresses created as

-firstname.lastname@example.org, as well as a few other aliases.
+email@example.com, as well as a few other aliases.
 Once you have created yourself as a user, click on your username shown in the Users section, and you will see a section toward the bottom to edit your account.
 Here you can add an email forward address, one that you normally use everyday if you like, that way you don't need to configure a new email using Thunderbird or another email service.
 Either doing this or configuring a new email will be important, as when you install some applications you will be sent information necessary to login and make changes in the email.
+For example, when installing Bitwarden you will receive an email with details absolutely necessary to configure your Bitwarden_RS server, including an Admin token.
+If you simply add a forwarding email address that is fine, just make sure after installing applications like Bitwarden you check that email service, and note that you will likely need to check the "Spam" folder to find the initial message.
 So make sure you either forward email, or create a new email using a service like Thunderbird, which you can see how to do here.